 - identify the role that transport infrastructures play in achieving more sustainable transport systems;

-- critically evaluate the relationship between transport infrastructures, economic development and social inclusion/ exclusion and identify suitable strategies to address the key challenges surrounding transport accessibility and connectivity.
+- understand and evaluate the relationship between transport infrastructure, economic development and social inclusion/ exclusion and identify suitable strategies to address the key challenges surrounding transport accessibility and connectivity;

 The Infrastructures course is designed for experienced transport professionals and researchers with a minimum of 3 years’ experience in the sector and aims to bring together the world’s leading experts from academia, policy and practice to address complex transport challenges.
 The course is specifically intended for those who are looking to expand their knowledge horizons and gain a more in-depth and interdisciplinary understanding of the challenges of delivering sustainable transport, as well as exploring the latest ideas and solutions.